risk-first/website/Executive-Summary.md

 ![Draft](images/state/draft.png)

-## 1. There are lots of ways of running software projects
+## 1. There are Lots of Ways of Running Software Projects

 There are lots of different ways to look at a project.
 For example, metrics such as “number of open tickets”, “story points”, “code coverage" or "release cadence" give us a numerical feel for how things are going and what needs to happen next.
 We also judge projects by the practices used on them - [Continuous Integration], [Unit Testing](Testing) or [Pair Programming](Coding), for example.